MWObjectArray, a special subclass of MWArray,

 Every ASP .NET web application deployed to IIS is launched in

-a separate AppDomain
+a separate AppDomain.

 The MATLAB .NET interface must support the .NET type wrapped

-.
-If the MWObjectArray
+by MWObjectArray.
+If the MWObjectArray is

-created in the default AppDomain
+created in the default AppDomain, the wrapped type

 has no other restrictions.

-is not created in the
+If the MWObjectArray is not created in the

-, the wrapped .NET type must be
+default AppDomain, the wrapped .NET type must be

 serializable.
 This limitation is imposed by the fact that the object

-needs to be marshaled from the non-default AppDomain
+needs to be marshaled from the non-default AppDomain to

-in order for MATLAB to
+the default AppDomain in order for MATLAB to

 access it.